The effects of education policy on families was brought home to me once during a Lyft ride.

 The fact is that the adminstrivial bookkeeping can be attained by students independent of the deeper learning that is required to educate them.

-Thus, the academic bookkeeping can easily become fauxchievements, rather than actual achievements.
+Thus, the academic bookkeeping can easily reflect fauxchievements, rather than actual achievements.

-The normalization of fauxchievement is like the normalization of near disasters that killed fourteen Space Shuttle astronauts.*
+The normalization of fauxchievement is like the normalization of near disasters that preceded the deaths of fourteen Space Shuttle astronauts (Tinsley, Dillon, & Madsen, 2011; Feynman & Leighton, 1985).

 The two times that the space shuttle was fatally destroyed, once on launch and the other on reentry into the atmosphere, were examples of the normalization of near misses.